John Franklin Carter: Biography

 He left Yale early to serve as a representative of the Williamstown Institute of Politics in Italy.
 Afterwards, he became the Rome correspondent for the London Daily Chronicle and the New York Times.

 In 1928, Carter began working for the State Department as an economic specialist.

 In 1935, he was hired by Rexford Tugwell as information chief for the newly created Resettlement Administration.
 The documentary filmmaker Pare Lorentz worked under his supervision.

 Carter then became a correspondent for the magazines Liberty and Vanity Fair.

 In 1941, Carter was appointed by President Franklin Delano Roosevelt to conduct investigation into the loyalty of Japanese American communities on the West Coast of the United States.
 Carter hired Curtis B. Munson to compile the Report on Japanese on the West Coast of the United States.
+Carter incompletely summarized Muson's report and sent it to President Franklin Delano Roosevelt on November 7, 1941, around two months before the full report reached FDR's desk on January 9, 1942.
+The summarized version focused on the disloyalty of Japanese Americans and inaccurately represented the full report.

 He wrote the syndicated column, "We, The People" from 1936 to 1948 under his pen name "Jay Franklin".
 It chronicled the Franklin D. Roosevelt and Truman Administrations.

 In 1948, Carter worked as a speech writer for Harry S. Truman.

 Carter died in Washington, D.C., on November 28, 1967, at the age of 70.
 His books The New Dealers (1934) and American Messiahs (1935) remain valuable sources for historians of the New Deal era.